Manhunt ends after Blue Alert suspect accused of shooting Hendersonville officer killed by police in Kentucky - NewsBreak

 A number of agencies then responded to the scene, some with guns drawn including police from Millersville, Hendersonville and Metro, deputies from the Sumner County Sheriff’s Department, Metro’s aviation unit, as well as search and rescue bloodhounds.

-The bloodhounds followed the scent of the suspect to a tree line by I-65 at Bethel Road, and that’s when the manhunt moved to that area, shutting down the interstate for hours.Blue Alert suspect, Samuel Edwards, has long criminal history in Tennessee
+The bloodhounds followed the scent of the suspect to a tree line by I-65 at Bethel Road, and that’s when the manhunt moved to that area, shutting down the interstate for hours.Blue Alert: Man accused of shooting Hendersonville officer; Stolen truck found in Millersville

 Drivers there saw numerous law enforcement officials with guns drawn while the dogs sniffed the tree line to mile marker 103.
 However, the dogs lost the scent there, ending the search Tuesday afternoon.